NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 https://events.solidrock.io/admin/profile.

-2.10 When a group booking or booking to join an existing group is made, the booker assumes sole responsibility for the overall care and wellbeing, proper behaviour, whereabouts, and enforcement of curfews for all participants (leaders and young people) in their group.
+2.11 When a group booking or booking to join an existing group is made, the group leader/s assume sole responsibility for the overall care and wellbeing, proper behaviour, whereabouts, and enforcement of curfews for all participants (leaders and young people) in their group.

-2.11 For individual bookings, while YWAM Harpenden has staff available to offer pastoral and practical support to ticket holders for the duration of the camp, the booker (parents/guardians) of those ticket holders still assumes sole responsibility for the overall care and wellbeing, proper behaviour, whereabouts, and enforcement of curfews for their child/children.
+2.12 Individual camp participants who are not participating in the Mission Track, will be assigned a YWAM staff point person to offer pastoral and practical support should they need anything for the duration of the camp.
+The booker/parents/carers of those ticket holders still assumes sole responsibility for the overall care and wellbeing, proper behaviour, whereabouts, and enforcement of curfews for their child/children.
 For individual Mission Track ticket holders, where parents have signed ‘in loco parentis’ forms for designated YWAM Harpenden staff members, those staff members will be responsible for the above for the duration of the programme.

 2.18 If you are unsuccessful in applying for a volunteer/staff team role but wish to attend Neighbours and Nations Camp, you will need to register as a participant by joining a group that is already booked.
 You are not guaranteed a participant place on-site if the volunteer/staff team application is refused.